libreswitch/ops/docs/diagnostic_dev_guide.md

 ```

-## Diagnostics dump callback function in daemons
+## Diagnostics dump C API
 Define a callback function that collects the necessary diagnostics information from the daemon for the given feature.
 This callback function needs to allocate sufficient memory (buf) to hold the diagnostics information.
 This memory is later deallocated by the diagnostic framework.

-The syntax of the callback function should be as follows:
+Syntax of the callback function:

 ```
 static void cb_func_name(const char *feature, char **buf)